 Modern biological imaging produces vast amounts of data.
 At the CCI we have the infrastructure and expertise to be able to support users in the storage and analysis across the range of size scales from a few megabytes to terabytes.

+We also have a mix of commercial and free/open-source software packages for image analysis installed on several workstations located in the Image Analysis Suite.
 Our staff include a Technical Specialist in Image Analysis to aid with your experimental design and post-acquisition quantitation.
 Please get in touch if you have any questions.